 Ideally, you introduce grains in form of ground up “cereal” or cooked and pureed.

-Hot cereals make great breakfast mixed with veggies and fruits.
-You can also add grains in cereal form to fruit purees.
+Hot cereals make great breakfasts, mixed with veggies and/or fruits.
+You can add grains in powdered form to just about anything.

 When you cook rice and meat for dinner, take a portion out before you put strong seasonings or sauces on and puree that for your child for an easy homemade meal.